menu

 Brockport is a somewhat small village located in the state of New York.
 With a population of 7,111 people and five associated neighborhoods, Brockport is the 248th largest community in New York.
-Much of the housing stock in Brockport was built prior to World War II, making it one of the older and more historic villages in the country.
+Brockport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Also of interest is that Brockport has more people living here who work in computers and math than 95% of the places in the US.